GSK-Biostatistics/tab2neo/README.md

 #### Importing the data

 The call to FileDataLoader in the code below connects to the database using environment variables for your host and log-in credentials.
 Alternatively you can use the format `FileDataLoader(host="bolt://...",credentials=("username","password"))` to connect.
 The call to clean_slate() empties the database, and then load_file reads in your data from the specified filepath.
+See our example data [here](examples/data/Record.csv).

 ```python
 from model_managers import ModelManager